Open-Technology-Foundation/rtfm/README.md

 Run `rtfm --rebuild-lists` to generate or update these files.

-## Contributing
+## Dependencies

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+- bash - For script execution
+- grep - For searching through documentation
+- less - For paginated viewing
+- man - For man page documentation
+- info - For info page documentation
+- tldr - For simplified command documentation with examples\*
+- md2ansi - For better formatted output\*
+- git - For installation and update operations\*

+\* Installed with --install

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see [LICENSE](LICENSE) for details.

-## Authors

-Gary Dean with Claude Code 0.2.29